-For several years I taught a ten-week course on herbs for the various body systems and every time we got to the digestive system I asked, “Where does the digestive process begin?”
+I teach a ten-week course on herbs for the various body systems and every time we get to the digestive system I ask, “Where does the digestive process begin?”
 Obvious answers are “on the tongue” or “in the mouth.”
 But the real answer is “in the nose.”
 That’s right.
 As soon as we smell our food, in anticipation, our bodies begin to secrete digestive juices in both the mouth and the stomach.
 That’s one reason it is so important to “prepare” to eat our meals.
 Smell the aromas.
 Savor the smells.
 Take time to chew and enjoy the food.

 Well, there’s certainly more to aromatherapy than eating and smelling our food.
 Aromatherapy is all tied up in using aromas and the essences of materials to heal.
 The most common method of doing this is to use the essential oils that are extracted from plants.
 These essential oils are the very “essence” of the plants.
 And the oils will contain all the healing properties of the plant material in a very concentrated form.
 They are the vital energies from the plants and they help to heal us on all our levels – physical, mental, emotional, spiritual.
 Quoting from Common Scents by internationally renowned aroma therapist Lorrie Hargis, “Essential oils are therapeutic because they have antiviral, antibacterial, anti-fungal, analgesic, calming, soothing and revitalizing chemical constituents.”